Molluscum & Home Remedies For This Contageous Skin Condition | Amoils.comtweet

 3. You can mix spirits of camphor with baking soda into a paste, apply and cover with bandage.
 Change morning and night until the virus disappears.

-4. Another home remedy is a sea salt scrub where you mix two cups of sea salt, 1/2 cup of olive oil, 1/4 cup of grape seed oil, 1 tablespoon of honey and two drops of tea tree essential oil.
+4. Another home remedy is a sea salt scrub where you mix two cups of sea salt, 1/2 cup of olive oil, 1/4 cup of grape seed oil, 1 tablespoon of honey.
 Store this homemade solution in a glass jar where it will last for months.
 Shower as you normally would and gently massage the scrub into the lesions every day.
 Allow the mixture to sit on the skin for a minute, rinse off with clean water and pat the skin dry with a clean towel.

 5. Exfoliate skin by making a special solution where you mix ½ cup of baking soda with enough water to make a paste.
 Rub this mix into your skin during a shower, rinsing it off with water afterwards.
 Use this home remedy daily until bumps are gone.